-You might think that rocking out on an effects pedal is strictly an activity for lead guitarists, but bass solos are opportunities for you to shine, right?
+Some people think rocking out on an effects pedal is strictly for lead guitarists.
+But what about bass solos?

-There are plenty of pedals on the market for bass players to have fun and experiment with, a popular offering being the distorter.
+There are plenty of pedals on the market for bass players to have fun and experiment with, one option being bass distortion.

-Whether you’re a complete bass novice or an expert seeking to upgrade your current set up, you might find the product for you in our list of the best bass distortion pedals.
+Whether you’re a complete bass novice or an expert seeking to upgrade your current setup, you may find a good option on my list of the best bass distortion pedals.

 If you want to switch up your sound as soon as possible without wasting time on weighing up your options, consider trying out the Boss Ds-1 bundle.